-If the homecheck is successful, you will be asked to pay the adoption fee of £250 to reserve your new furry friend. £175 of this covers the transport fee (see below) and £75 goes towards the cost of vaccinations and the EU Pet Passport.
+If the homecheck is successful, you will be asked to pay the adoption fee of £285 to reserve your new furry friend.
+This fee goes towards the transport fee (see below) and the cost of vaccinations, microchips and the EU Pet Passport.
 For your security and peace of mind, we generally ask for the adoption fee to be paid through Paypal, however we are able to accept other forms of payment should you prefer.
 Receipts will be provided.

 All dogs are vaccinated, microchipped, wormed & flea treated before travelling.
 Each dog comes with their own EU Pet Passport & an Export Certificate is generated for TRACES (a system for tracking the movement of animals and products of animal origin from both outside of, and within, the European Union).

 We use a company called A2B Pet Transport to bring our dogs to the UK.
 A2B Pet Transport are fully DEFRA (Department for Environment, Food & Rural Affairs) approved.
 Their vans are heated, ventilated and air conditioned to ensure the animals travel as comfortably as possible.

 The dogs leave Romania on a Day 1 and arrive in the UK on Day 3 and can be collected from one of four designated collection points.
 The collection points and dates of the transport runs will be provided when you enquire/reserve a dog.

 It is recorded on the Importation Certificate that we have to fill in for DEFRA, that your dog is booked to be handed directly to you on arrival in the UK.